In harmony with nature.

 Can’t make it?
 Fake it.

 If you don’t have green fingers or a passion for plants, you can also bring nature into your home indirectly.
-The options are endless: you can start with pictures or wallpaper with motifs drawn from nature, or even introduce shapes, patterns and materials that are inspired by nature.
+The options are endless: you can start with pictures or wallpapers with motifs drawn from nature, or even introduce shapes, patterns and materials that are inspired by nature.
 Colours have a particularly powerful effect.
-After all, they are usually the first thing you notice upon entering a room.
-Our tastes in this regard are characterised by associations with nature.
-Yellow tones, for example, symbolise warmth and sunshine and thus have a cheerful and inviting effect.
+After all, they are usually, the first thing upon entering a room.
+Our tastes in this regard are characterized by associations with nature.
+Yellow tones for example, symbolize warmth and sunshine and thus have a cheerful and inviting effect.

 Nature as a model.